makersacademy/airport_challenge/README.md

 end
 ```
 2. I had relative ease with landing and flying out airplanes.
-3. My biggest blocker was in the integration of weather.
-My weather class was in a separate file.
+3. My biggest blocker was the integration of weather.
+My weather class is in a separate file.
 It was creating random weather.
-But I struggled to use a double in my unit test:
+But I struggled to use a controlled weather double in my unit test:

 ```